assist-iot/assist-iot-documentation/docs/source/verticals/cybersecurity/cybersecurity_monitoring_enabler.rst

     Handle email header analysis, search SIEM for alerts on schedule, enrich ticket based on SIEM, ransomware eradication with EDR, malware Eradication from host, Block hash in EDR.

+- **Incident management**
+    The platform based on system that assists and automates incident response services that provide three key major capabilities among others, supporting analyst workflows, helping  security analysts collaborate around a security incident, providing alert, case, observable and other techniques used to increase the flexibility to the automated security process.

 ***************
 User guide
 ***************